samuelgarcia/physio/doc/handling_parameters.rst

   - `band`: The cutoff frequency.
 For a `lowpass`, this is the high cutoff, set to 10 Hz by default. **This parameter strongly affects the precise timing of respiratory cycle timepoint detection.** Decreasing this value increases smoothness but may artificially shift the inspiration–expiration transitions.
   - `ftype`: The filter type.
 For example, `bessel` (default) or `butter`.
 We recommend `bessel` because it preserves time-domain fidelity, although it is slightly less steep in frequency cutoff.
   - `order`: The filter order.
 Default = 5.
 Higher order → steeper frequency cutoff but increases the risk of phase distortion.
-  - `normalize`: True or False.
-If True, the signal is normalized by subtracting its mean and dividing by its MAD (Median Absolute Deviation).
-Default = False.
-Useful for scaling the respiratory signal into a "normal" range, for example to compare it with another normalized signal.

 - `smooth`: